 Guanajuato City is the capital of the Mexican state of Guanajuato.
 Located about a four hour bus ride from Mexico City, Guanajuato is a great family-friendly destination.

 Like San Miguel de Allende, the city of Guanajuato is a designated UNESCO World Heritage Site.
 It received that designation in 1988.
 The city played a significance role in Mexican history.
 It also has beautiful Spanish architecture and many historical mines.
 At one point in history, Guanajuato was the leading producer of silver in the world.

-Taking our time to discover what to do in Guanajuato
+Taking our time to discover things to do in Guanajuato

 Our month in Guanajauto really flew by!
-We loved going down into Centro, Guanajuato’s city center, and seeing the beautiful European style buildings.
-There were so many museums for our family to visit.
-And the street food vendors and art vendors were fun to see.
-We even got to watch a ballet performance at one of the local theaters.
-And since we had a lot of time, we didn’t feel rushed in seeing all there is to see in Guanajuato.
+We loved going down into Centro, Guanajuato’s city center.
+And we loved seeing the beautiful European style buildings.
+There are so many museums for our family to visit.
+And the street food vendors and art vendors are fun to see.
+We even watched a ballet performance at one of the local theaters.
+Since we had a lot of time, we didn’t feel rushed in seeing all there is to see in Guanajuato.

 Our favorite family-friendly things to do in Guanajuato

 After spending a month in Guanajuato, we felt like we really had a chance to get a feel for what the city has to offer.
 Many of Guanajuato’s sites are located around the center of town, known as Centro.
 So if you’re looking for hotels or Airbnbs, look for places that are accessible to Centro.